jeanP-tech/Technical-Support-Fundamental/networking.md

 IP address-172.217.6.46 maps to Google's homepage through
 **DNS(Domain Name System)**
 -acts like Internet's directory and lets us use human readable words to map to an IP address

+<h2>history of the Internet</h2>

+- 1950s, the computers were huge and bulky.
+A programmer interact with these computers directly.

+- Late 1960s, project DARPA.
+ealist version of internet ARPANET
+But problem- Networks couldn't talk each other.
+- 1970s, creatical breakthrough-TCP/IP
+people could send data to one another, but only text.
+- 1990s,Tim invented the World Wide Web.
+It utilized different protocols for displaying information.

+<h2>Limitations of the Internet</h2>

+The current Protocol, **IPv4** consists of 32 bits separated into four groups.
+There are less than 4.3 billion IPv4 addresses.
+but devices exceeded those numbers.

+**IPv6** addresses consist of a 128 bits.
+There are 2 to the 128 power possible IP addresses.

+**NAT(Network Address Translation)** lets organizations use one public IP address
+and many private IP addresses within the network.